NunoSempere/time-to-botec/README.md

 ### Lua

 I was also really pleased with Lua.
-I liked the simplicity and elegance, and lack of warts.
+I liked the simplicity.
 And coming from javascript, I appreciated that the program did not fail silently, but rather gave me useful errors, like:

 ```
 lua samples.lua